Irreducible Holomorphic Symplectic manifolds with an action of $\mathbb Z^4_3 : \mathcal A_6$: K3 -type manifolds with a symplectic action of

-We will show in Proposition \ref{teo_final} that in fact there exists such a group $G$ for which \eqref{bound} is an equality.

-\begin{rem} We can observe that if the group $G_0$ is not maximal, then $m$ can be bigger than 6 but according to the list in \cite{HM}, the order of $G$ can not be bigger than the bound of \eqref{bound}. \end{rem}
+In fact we will show that there exists such a group $G$ for which \eqref{bound} is an equality. \begin{rem} We can observe that if the group $G_0$ is not maximal, then $m$ can be bigger than 6 but according to the list in \cite{HM}, the order of $G$ can not be bigger than the bound of \eqref{bound}. \end{rem}